js05212/CDL/README.md

 parts: a matlab component and a C++ component.

 To run this code you need to have:
+0. Download the mult_nor.mat file from wanghao.in/code/cdl-release.rar (in cdl-release/mult_nor.mat)
 1. matlab with GPU support
 2. GSL library (see www.gnu.org/software/gsl/)